 By Dr. Tyler Coles – Premier Orthodontics

-In this comprehensive guide, we’ll delve into the world of overbites, exploring the differences between dental and skeletal overbites, why early intervention is often helpful, and the various treatment options available to correct an overbite.
-Say goodbye to your overbite worries and hello to a healthy, confident smile!
+In this guide we’ll explore the difference between dental and skeletal overbites, why early intervention often helps, and the treatment options available to correct an overbite.

 What Is An Overbite?
 Definition and Causes

-So, what exactly is this dental condition called an overbite or “overjet” in orthodontic terms?
-Well, it’s when your upper teeth stick out past your lower teeth.
+An overbite is when your upper teeth stick out past your lower teeth.
 A tiny overbite of 1 to 3 millimeters is pretty normal, but anything more than 3 millimeters and you might need to see an orthodontist.
-Overbites are pretty common in the world of orthodontics, and the way they’re fixed can vary depending on how serious the overbite is and the age of the patient.
+Overbites are common in orthodontics, and the way they’re fixed varies depending on how serious the overbite is and the age of the patient.

 Braces are the go-to tool that orthodontists use to tackle overbites.
-They help to get the upper and lower teeth back in line.
-Whether it’s the old-school metal braces or the modern clear aligners, orthodontic treatment can really improve your smile and get your teeth working better by fixing an overbite.
+They help get the upper and lower teeth back in line.
+Whether it’s traditional metal braces or modern clear aligners, orthodontic treatment can really improve your smile and get your teeth working better by fixing an overbite.

 Causes of Overbites

-While genetics play a significant role in the development of overbites by impacting the dimensions and form of the jaw and teeth, habits such as thumb-sucking and tongue thrusting can also contribute to this dental issue.
+Genetics play a significant role in the development of overbites by impacting the dimensions and form of the jaw and teeth.
+Habits such as thumb-sucking and tongue thrusting can also contribute.
 Thumb-sucking can result in an overbite by pushing the upper teeth forward and the lower teeth backward.
-Similarly, tongue thrusting can lead to an overbite by pushing the upper teeth forward and the lower teeth backward, as well as causing tooth loss if the tongue is excessively pushing against the teeth.
+Tongue thrusting can do the same, and can also cause tooth loss if the tongue is excessively pushing against the teeth.

 Pinpointing the root cause of an overbite is key to determining the most beneficial treatment plan.
 Whether it’s a dental overbite caused by tooth positioning or a skeletal overbite due to jawbone structure, a customized treatment plan can help you achieve a healthy, well-aligned smile.